 The EU Delegation to Georgia clarifies that the annual allocations aren’t all spent in the same years, “therefore remaining funds from 2022 or 2023 directly benefiting authorities will be lost.”

 “Really sad to see that the backsliding of democracy, hostile rhetoric and misinformation has led to this.
 Georgia can reverse the situation and return to its EU path.
-Nicholas Cendrowicz of the EU Delegation in Georgia’s and Cooperation Unit reacted to this decision by saying that it was in line with the overwhelming wish of the Georgian population.
+Nicholas Cendrowicz of the EU Delegation in Georgia’s Development and Cooperation Unit reacted to this decision by saying that it was in line with the overwhelming wish of the Georgian population.

 * 19/06/2024: Pawel Herczynsky – Adoption of Foreign Agents Law has frozen Georgia’s EU integration